ekechedz/Webserv/README.md

 # Webserv

 **Webserv** is a lightweight HTTP server written in C++98, built from scratch as part of the 42 school curriculum.
-It is already capable of serving static websites and handling basic HTTP requests, but it is still under active development and subject to change.

 ## 🚀 Features